90 541 151 7938 info@etd-travel.com

 Tour Details

-“Southeast Turkey: Where every grain of sand whispers a story and every cup of tea warms your soul.”
+“Southeast Turkey: Where every piece of stone whispers a story and every cup of tea warms your soul.”

 The ancient Near East is known as the “cradle of civilization” – and for good reason.
 Mesopotamia, Syria and Anatolia were home to an extremely rich and successful culture.
 It was indeed a time and place of earth-shattering changes for humanity: the dawn of writing and law, kingship and bureaucracy, diplomacy and state-sponsored warfare, mathematics and literature.